Scott-Morgan-Foundation/planning_and_integration/roadmap/readme.md

 ### Near-Term (Jan-2022) Priorities
 #### Program Direction
-1. 24x7 Communications (start with a few basic commands)
+1. 24x7 communications (start with a few basic commands)
-2. Aesthetics, Technical Design and Specifications for Highcliff
+2. Aesthetics, technical design and specifications for Highcliff
 3. A clear and aspirational vision and concept for the library
 #### Product Direction
 1. Kick off (with Intel) on at least one new eye tracking technology experiment